balena-os/balena-supervisor/docs/API.md

 The appId must be specified in the URL.

 This is only supported on single-container devices, and will return 400 on devices running multiple containers.
+Refer to v2 endpoint, [`/v2/applications/:appId/state`](#get-v2applicationsappidstate) for running the query on multiple containers.

 #### Examples:
 From an application container: